railroadmedia/ecommerce/docs/api/access_codes_api.md

 ### Permissions

-Must be logged in and have the 'pull.access_codes' permission.
+- Must be logged in
+- Must have the 'pull.access_codes' permission

 ### Request Parameters